petzi53/quartopost/README.md

 You can specify if you want the new post with `draft: true` (Standard) or `draft: false`.

+### Show or hide empty fields

+Not all fields are always needed.
+The default is to get the full list of all YAML fields provided by the dialog window, even if some of the fields are empty (`show_empty_fields = true`).
+With `show_empty_fields = false` only those fields with contents are displayed in the YAML front matter.

 ### Summary

 If you are going to add all lines to .`RProfile`, then your code